 --Carole Brown, author of the Award-winning The Redemption of Caralynne Hayman, and several mystery/suspense series

-Innocents Pray, A book review
+Requiem for the Innocents, A book review

 By Shelley Wilburn, author of Walking Healed